selvasingh/migrate-Java-EE-app-to-azure/README.md

 author: selvasingh, sadigopu
 ---

-# Migrate Java EE App to App Service Linux and Azure Database for PostgreSQL and MySQL
+# Migrate Java EE App to Azure

-This guide walks you through the process of migrating an existing Java EE workload to Azure, aka app to App Service Linux and app's data to Azure Database for PostgreSQL and or MySQL.
+This guide walks you through the process of migrating an existing Java EE workload to Azure, aka:

+- Java EE app to App Service Linux and
+- App's data to Azure Database for PostgreSQL and or MySQL.

 ## What you will migrate to cloud